TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/drivers/reset_isolation.md

 \endcond

 \cond SOC_AM62AX
 The example can be run in OSPI boot mode.
-On running the application the MCU M4 and logs a heartbeat message to theMCU UART.
+On running the application the MCU R5 and logs a heartbeat message to theMCU UART.

 On pressing the SOC Warm reset button (SW3), the MCU R5 which is reset isolated will keep on running, and the Main domain will undergo a warm reset.
+On reset the SBL would not reload the MCU R5 core again.
+\endcond

+\cond SOC_AM62PX
+The example can be run in OSPI boot mode.
+On running the application the MCU R5 and logs a heartbeat message to theMCU UART.

+On pressing the SOC Warm reset button (SW6), the MCU R5 which is reset isolated will keep on running, and the Main domain will undergo a warm reset.
 On reset the SBL would not reload the MCU R5 core again.
 \endcond